soobinrho/dotfiles-personal/README.md

 # =======================
 # Ctrl+a d = Detach from current session.
 # Ctrl+a w = See all sessions, windows, and panes.
 Here, you can press x to kill.
-# Ctrl+a s = Save session.
+# Ctrl+a Ctrl+s = Save session.
 This is from the tmux-resurrect plugin.
-# Ctrl+a r = Restore session.
+# Ctrl+a Ctrl+r = Restore session.
 This is from the tmux-resurrect plugin.
 # =======================
 # Ctrl+a Alt+<3|4|5> = Useful preset pane arrangements.
 # Ctrl+a % = Split the window into two panes horizontally.